jiritobolka/gooddata.github.com/docs/sso.md

 No. The domain user may not have an access to the project automatically.

-`What are supported encryption algorythms?`
+`What are supported encryption algorithms?`

 Pubkey: RSA, RSA-E, RSA-S, ELG-E, DSA
 Cipher: 3DES, CAST5, BLOWFISH, AES, AES192, AES256, TWOFISH